vmware-tanzu/cartographer/rfc/rfc-0015-supply-chain-selection-through-traits.md

 * `scan`:
     * `security`: the developer wants an image scanner to run across their code.

+**Note:** we do not recommend letting developers opt out of security scans.
+We're using it here purely for demonstration purposes.

 The permutations, if using a single selector would be vast: